 These days, managing a medical practice is becoming very complex.
-More and more doctors and medical business owners are turning to medical billing as a financial solution.
+More and more physicians are turning to medical billing as a financial solution.
 First of all, medical billing (also known as Revenue Cycle Management or RCM) is the most crucial part of running a medical practice, and also one of the most complicated.
 Second, medical business owners already have to keep up with new technology, government requirements, and financial assets – on top of caring for their many patients.
 Handling medical billing in-house can be extremely complex, overwhelming, and expensive.
 And third, learning how to properly bill and code for medical purposes is a complex skill many medical practices don’t have.
 Errors can lead to huge problems down the road!

 Let’s discuss the differences between in-house and outsourced medical billing, so you can make a decision about which is right for your business.

 There are several things to consider when deciding whether in-house or outsourced medical billing is right for your business.
 They include:

 To set up an in-house medical billing system efficiently, the average medical practice needs to hire at least 1-2 properly trained medical billers and coders – per insurance provider.
 The practice also needs to make sure they can cover start-up expenses like payroll, purchasing the correct computer system and software, registration with a financial institution, storage equipment for record keeping, and billing/coding manuals.
 The practice also runs the risk of entrusting their entire revenue cycle to these employees.
 So they may want to invest money into the hiring process to assure it goes smoothly.